emanuelhuber/RGPR/CONTRIBUTING.md

 ## Share your wishes, user experience, etc.

-Open a new issue on github or send me an email: emanuel.huber@alumni.ethz.ch
+Open a new issue on github or send me an email: emanuel.huber@pm.me

 ## Share R, Matlab or Python code